S5136911/A111/README.md

 ## Angular architecture: components, services, models, routes.

 ### Components:
-•	login
+• login :
+ login page for Verify that the user name and password are correct,	If the correct user can go to the chat page
-•	logout
+• logout :
+If the user clicks on this Page the user will not be able to use any functionality and return to the Login Page
-•	list-group
+• list-group ：
+You can add and remove groups and if you click on groups you can go to the channel page

-•	list-user
+• list-user ：
+Users can be added and removed
+• chat：
+Users chat on this page
-•	add-user
+• channel：
+You can add and remove channel and if you click on channels you can go to the chat page

-•	add-group
+• profile:
+Users can upload photo

 ### Services:
-•	user.service.ts
+• user.service.ts :
+Function for user page
+• channel.service.ts:
+Function for channel page
-•	group.service.ts
+• group.service.ts:
+Function for group page